 “This process ensures new topics are identified and added, and other content is updated regularly,” says Judy.
 “While it is not possible to have a completely up-to-date document, this will give guideline users certainty that the content informing their clinical decisions is current, peer-reviewed and relevant.”

-Revisions and the move to a living document format will be undertaken for the next versions of the Guidelines for Concussion/mTBI and Persistent Symptoms and the INESSS-ONF Guideline for Rehabilitation of Adults with Moderate to Severe TBI .
+Revisions and the move to a living document format will be undertaken for the next versions of the Guidelines for Concussion/mTBI and Prolonged Symptoms and the INESSS-ONF Guideline for Rehabilitation of Adults with Moderate to Severe TBI .

 “The role of ONF in the development and revision of the guidelines cannot be underestimated.
 ONF is considered the honest knowledge broker by all stakeholders,” Judy says.
 “We ensure there is a rigorous scientific and stakeholder consultation process, and this gives guideline users the confidence and assurance they require.”